 It’s simple to make, easy to work with, very strong and the ideal base for painting, adding grass and buildings to.

 Firstly, let me be clear about what I’m describing here.

-This recipe is for the quick and easy papier-mâché many of us played with when we were kids and which forms the basis for a huge number of landscape and hills on war gaming boards, model train and railway layouts and the odd Warhammer board.
+This recipe is for the quick and easy papier-mâché many of us played with when we were kids and which forms the basis for a huge number of landscapes and hills and elevated terrain on war gaming boards, model train and railway layouts and the odd Warhammer board.
 The one involving strips of newspaper.